iamdudeman/NodeBlues/README.md

 # NodeBlues
-NodeBlues is a node server targetted at rapid prototyping.
-It has two main focusses
+NodeBlues is a node server targeted at rapid prototyping.
+It has two main focuses
 1. Make handling request data and sending responses quick and easy
 2. Make persisting data quick and easy

 By registering a callback to a route in the Router you will have access to a requestData object that contains the body, query parameters, and the url parameters that were used for the request.
 You can then send a response by using the "respondWith" function to send a response after you process the request data.

 If you want to persist data you can use a Database instance.
-You can load data every time your server starts to keep testing data or you can ignore that step and have a fresh testing environment every time the server starts.
+You can load data every time your server starts to keep testing data, or you can ignore that step and have a fresh testing environment every time the server starts.
 By calling the save function before a route calls "respondWith" you can save the current state of the database.

 Link to [JSDocs](https://iamdudeman.github.io/NodeBlues/ "NodeBlues Docs")
 ---